 Here are the top 5 SEO strategies for smaller businesses that can be implemented today to improve online visibility and traffic at a low cost.

 Organic search results get around 20 times more traffic than Pay Per Click (PPC) ads.
 The top rankings in organic search results mean that Google values a website enough to rank it as the most authentic and useful for a specific query.

 Higher rankings imply the authority score.
 Search engines know when websites have paid to appear in certain results pages, so the viewers trust the organic rankings more.

 The potential of audience targeting such as paid advertising on search engines and social media might seem like a dream strategy for marketing.
-Moreover, acquiring organic search engine rankings can result investing time and some money, however, it might have a better ROI than paid advertising during times of economic downturn.
+Moreover, acquiring organic search engine rankings can result in investing time and some money.
+However, it might have a better ROI than paid advertising during times of economic downturn.

 Moreover, almost two-thirds of businesses that invest in SEO (62%) depend on in-house employees to manage their SEO strategy.
 Also, 77% of those in-house employees manage SEO alongside other responsibilities.
 Moreover, most small businesses are not hiring experts to manage their SEO work.
 Which shows they can still implement effective strategies by training in-house teammates.

 You don’t have to be a super marketing expert or website developer to learn SEO.
 Many of the most effective SEO strategies are easy to learn and implement.

 Most of the small businesses (53%) only began investing in SEO in the last 3 years.

 SEO is a crucial long-term investment for small businesses.
 Here are 4 strategies small businesses can implement right now to improve their SEO over time.